chingchenms/llvm/docs/Coroutines.rst

     ret i8* %hdl
   }

-First three lines of `entry` block establish the coroutine frame.
+The `entry` block establish the coroutine frame.
 The `coro.size`_ intrinsic is lowered to a constant representing the size required for the coroutine frame.
-The `coro.begin`_ intrinsic returns the address to be used as a coroutine frame pointer (which could be at an offset relative to the allocated block of memory).
+The `coro.begin`_ intrinsic initializes the coroutine frame and returns the coroutine handle.
+The first parameter of `coro.begin` is given a block of memory to be used if the coroutine frame need to be allocated dynamically.

+The `cleanup` block

 The `coro.free` intrinsic, given the coroutine frame pointer, returns a pointer of the memory block to be freed.

-The `coro.resume.end`_ intrinsic marks the point where coroutine needs to return control back to the caller if it is not an initial invocation of the coroutine.
-(During the inital coroutine invocation this intrinsic is a no-op).
+The `coro.end`_ intrinsic marks the point where coroutine needs to return control back to the caller if it is not an initial invocation of the coroutine.
+(During the initial coroutine invocation this intrinsic is a no-op).

 This function returns a pointer to a coroutine frame which acts as a `coroutine handle`_  expected by `coro.resume`_ and `coro.destroy`_ intrinsics.
 (There is no requirement that the coroutine has to return a handle